corda/corda/docs/source/design/targetversion/design.md

 ## Requirements

-* The CorDapp's Minimum and Target Platform Version must be accessible to nodes at CorDapp load time, so they decide whether to load this CorDapp or not and to make the minimum and target version information available ([see Jira](https://r3-cev.atlassian.net/browse/CORDA-470))  .
+* The CorDapp's minimum and target platform version must be accessible to nodes at CorDapp load time, so they decide whether to load this CorDapp or not and to make the minimum and target version information available ([see Jira](https://r3-cev.atlassian.net/browse/CORDA-470))  .

-* The node's Platform Version must be accessible to CorDapps
+* The node's platform version must be accessible to CorDapps

-* The CorDapp's Target Platform Version must be accessible to the node when running CorDapps.
+* The CorDapp's target platform version must be accessible to the node when running CorDapps.

 ## Design Decisions

- Corda nodes running a Platform Version that is lower than the version which will introduce the changes described in this document will not check the minimum version of CorDapps.
+ Corda nodes running a platform version that is lower than the version which will introduce the changes described in this document will not check the minimum version of CorDapps.
 Thus, they will attempt to run CorDapps with a `minPlatformVersion` higher than their platform version.
 To prevent this, the check for `minPlatformVersion` could be performed in the CorDapp as well as in the node.
 When a CorDapp detects that a node which is not fulfilling its `minPlatformVersion` requirement is attempting to run it, it could stop itself from being loaded (or react in a less drastic fashion).
 However, it may be desirable that the same CorDapp will keep working on some other, older nodes that are located in a different, private, network with fewer restrictions in place.
 To allow for flexibility it seems reasonable to let CorDapp developers decide how to handle this situation.